Diversity Librarian Fellowship and Residency Program 2015-2017 (MLIS)

 Founded in 1787, the University of Pittsburgh (www.pitt.edu) is one of the oldest institutions of higher education in the United States.
 Today Pitt is an internationally recognized center of learning and research, strong in the arts and sciences and the professions.

-The School of Information Sciences (www.ischool.pitt.edu) offers seven degrees and three certificates of advanced study in the areas of information science, telecommunications, and library and information science.
-The Library and Information Science Program at the University of Pittsburgh has been recognized as one of the top-ten programs by U.S. News & World Report in the magazine's 2009 edition of "America's Best Graduate Schools."
-The MLIS program as a whole was ranked tenth in the nation, based on a 2007 survey, and the MLIS Specializations received top honors as well.
-The Master of Library and Information Science (MLIS) program is accredited by the American Library Association.
+The School of Information Sciences (www.ischool.pitt.edu) offers six degrees and three certificates of advanced study in the areas of information science, telecommunications, and library and information science.
+The Library and Information Science Program at the University of Pittsburgh is ranked in the top 10 nationally in all categories (master's and doctoral programs, research, and leadership) by library administrators and educators.
+Ranked in the top three among closely ranked programs in a survey by U.S. News and World Report in 1999, the Master of Library and Information Science (MLIS) program is accredited by the American Library Association.

-The University of Pittsburgh's University Library System (www.library.pitt.edu) is a member of the Association of Research Libraries and contains approximately 5.9 million volumes, 87,000 subscriptions, and 5.4 million pieces of microforms.
-The University Library System (ULS) consists of 11 libraries and employs 66 faculty librarians and 120 staff.
+The University of Pittsburgh's University Library System (www.library.pitt.edu)is a member of the Association of Research Libraries and contains over 4.9 million volumes, 50,000 subscriptions, and 7.5 million pieces of microforms.
+The University Library System (ULS) consists of 16 libraries and employs 66 faculty librarians and 135 staff.
 In addition to the ULS, the University of Pittsburgh includes libraries for the health sciences and law school.

 The city of Pittsburgh is located in the foothills of the Allegheny Mountains in Southwestern Pennsylvania.
 Consistently ranked as one of the most livable cities in the United States, Pittsburgh is recognized for its natural beauty and unique blend of cultural, education, and technological resources.
 Additional information on the city of Pittsburgh can be found at: www.pittsburgh.net